reidmorrison/semantic_logger/docs/customize.md

 #### Example: Replacing the format for an active logger, such as in Rails:

-This example assumes you have `gem 'rails_semantic_logger'` in your Gemfile.
+This example assumes you have `gem "rails_semantic_logger"` in your Gemfile.

 Create a file called `config/initializers/semantic_logger.rb`: